Member Organizations

 Quality Assurance

 - Federal Law No. 6 of 2009 amending Certain Provisions of Federal Law No. 4 of 2000 Establishing the Emirates Securities & Commodities Authority and Market requires that the Security and Commodities Authority (SCA) establish a framework for independent audit oversight for auditors of public listed entities.
-As of the date of this assessment, it has not yet been operationalized, but is in the process of being established.
+For Dubai Financial Market (DFM) and Abu Dhabi Securities Exchange (ADX) stock exchanges, SCA performs reviews of auditors’ files to ensure compliance to its regulations.
+In accordance with the Board of Director’s Decision No. 25 of 2015, to be a registered auditor with SCA, several requirements must be met including implementation of ISQC.
+A failure to pass a quality control assessment by SCA results in removal from the register (Article12).

 - DFIC Law No. 1 of 2004 requires that the Dubai Financial Services Authority (DFSA) conduct QA reviews for Nasdaq Dubai.
-The 2008- 2012 inspection report can be accessed here.
+The QA review procedures are available on the DFSA website.
 Auditors of public listed companies (PLC) and Big 4 firms are subject to inspections once every two years, while all others are subject to inspections once every five years.
 The inspections result in the auditors being given a risk rating.
 The frequency of visits may be increased if the auditor is determined to be of a higher risk.
-As of December 31, 2019, 4 auditors of PLCs, and 16 auditors of Authorized Firms (AFs), Authorized Market Institutions (AMIs), and Domestic Funds (DFs) were subject to an inspection.
-The DFSA inspection team also reviews annual audited financial statements to ensure compliance with applicable financial reporting standards
+As of December 31, 2019, 4 auditors of PLCs, and 16 auditors of Authorized Firms (Afs), Authorized Market Institutions (AMIs), and Domestic Funds (DFs) were subject to an inspection.
+The DFSA inspection team also reviews annual audited financial statements to ensure compliance with applicable financial reporting standards.

-- Law No. 14 of 2008 requires Abu Dhabi Accountability Authority (ADAA) to establish and operationalize a QA review system in Abu Dhabi for entities that fall under its purview, listed here.
+- Law No. 14 of 2008 requires Abu Dhabi Accountability Authority (ADAA) to establish and operationalize a QA review system in Abu Dhabi for entities that fall under its purview which are listed statutory auditors.
+The auditors are listed based on compliance with ADAA requirements including ISQC implementation – the list of registered auditors is reviewed by ADAA every 3 months.
 ADAA has an examination team that examines and inspect audit firms’ files and working papers.
 It implements its own inspection methodology which is based on the international standards as well as the laws and regulations of Abu Dhabi.
 Inspections are carried out according to an annual plan prepared based on ADAA internal risk assessment processes, which considers the financial value of subject entities, its impact as well as findings noted in prior years inspections, and approved by His Highness the Crown Prince of Abu Dhabi.
-ADAA’s first QA reviews began in 2008 as evidenced in the 2008 Accountability Report which can be accessed here.
+ADAA’s first QA reviews began in 2008.

-AAA assessed the QA review systems and identified gaps in the extent of alignment with SMO 1 requirements.
+EAAA assessed QA review processes at the jurisdiction level and identified some gaps in the extent of alignment with SMO 1 requirements as detailed in EAAA’s 2024 SMO Action Plan.

 Current Status: Partially Adopted